 - 1.1 The University of Wolverhampton aligns the level of its awards and qualifications with the Framework for Higher Education Qualifications (FHEQ) published by the Quality Assurance Agency (QAA).
 This is a common framework within the United Kingdom.
 All awards and qualifications of the University of Wolverhampton will meet the standards specified by the QAA. - 1.2 Research degrees may be undertaken in prescribed fields of study and disciplines in which the University has appropriate and relevant research expertise and resources to support high-quality research degree programmes. - 1.3 The University's research degrees are awarded to Students who have satisfied a team of specially-appointed Examiners that both the thesis (including portfolio of creative / published work) and the oral defence of that thesis demonstrate that they has achieved the learning outcomes appropriate to the award sought. - 1.4 All Research Students are expected to be able at all times to demonstrate an awareness of research-related topics such as respecting copyright, safeguarding intellectual property rights, ethical concerns in conducting research, health and safety, etc - 1.5 The University Research Committee will approve and monitor: - 1.5.1 The methodology for the allocation of Supervisors. - 1.5.2 Criteria for the composition of Examining Teams to support section 5 of these regulations. - 1.5.3 Contents of Research Handbooks to support the conduct and behavior of Research Students, Supervisors and Examiners. - 1.5.4 A list of staff that can act on the authority of the Dean of Research, together with the permitted powers of delegation.
-In these regulations the "Dean of Research" equally refers to these approved staff. - 1.6 These Research Regulations relate to the awarding of PhDs, MPhils, Higher Doctorates and the management of the Doctoral Thesis element of the Professional / Practitioner Doctorate degrees.
-For Professional Doctorate Awards, these regulations must be read in conjunction with Section V: Professional Doctorates Regulations and Sections A E of the University of Wolverhampton Academic Regulations.
+In these regulations the "Dean of Research" equally refers to these approved staff. - 1.6 These Research Regulations relate to the awarding of PhDs, MPhils, PhD by Published Work (Appendix A), and Higher Doctorates (Appendix B).
+They also relate to the management of the Doctoral Thesis element of Professional Doctorate degrees, and must be read in conjunction the University of Wolverhampton Academic Regulations.
+(Professional Doctorates commencing academic year 2019/20 onwards will be subject to Regulations for the Degree Award of Professional Doctorate 2019/20).